ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 To join the group, the Client sends a CoAP POST request to the /ace-group/gid endpoint at the KDC, where gid is the group identifier of the group to join, formatted as specified in {{gid-post}}.
 This group identifier is the same as the 'scope' value of the Authorization Request/Response, or it can be retrieved from it.

 If the application requires backward security, the KDC MUST generate new group keying material and securely distribute it to all the current group members, upon a new node's joining the group.
 To this end, the KDC uses the message format of the Joining Response (see {{gid-post}}).
-Application profiles may define alternative ways of retrieveing the keying material, such as sending separate requests to different resources at the KDC ({{gid-get}}, {{pubkey-get}}, {{policies-get}}).
+Application profiles may define alternative ways of retrieving the keying material, such as sending separate requests to different resources at the KDC ({{gid-get}}, {{pubkey-get}}, {{policies-get}}).
 After distributing the new group keying material, the KDC MUST increment the version number of the keying material.

 <!-- Jim 13-07: Section X.X - Define a new cnf method to hold the OSCORE context parameters - should it be a normal COSE_Key or something new just to makes sure that it is different.